Generalization of terms via universal algebra: A congruence-based approach to the poset of solutions

-Note that if we drop commutativity and consider groups, monoids, and semigroups, finite direct products of 1-generated exact algebras are not projective.
+Note that if we drop commutativity and consider groups, monoids, and semigroups, finite direct products of 1-generated exact algebras are not projective and hence one cannot apply Theorem \ref{corFinal}.
 Indeed, the 1-generated exact algebras are the same as their commutative versions (see Example \ref{exGruppi1}) and hence so are their direct products, which are then commutative.
 However, these direct products cannot embed into any free algebra since no nontrivial subalgebra of free groups/monoids/semigroups is commutative.
-Hence finite direct products of 1-generated exact algebras are neither exact nor projective. $\Box$ \end{example}
+Hence finite direct products of 1-generated exact algebras are neither exact nor projective.